dalonsoro/BDVA-Data-Value-Creation-Framework/README.md

 # BDVA-Data-Value-Creation-Framework
+THIS IS A DRAFT PROPOSAL, PERSONAL WORK IN PROGRESS, NOT VALIDATED AT ASSOCIATION LEVEL!

 ## Concept and scope
 Systematic and structured approach that encompasses all elements needed to generate value from data along its whole value chain, specially in the data sharing phase, providing a way to organize, map and provide these components.
 A crucial class of these components will be technical enablers to connect data lifecycle to real use cases, applications and other instruments, but also elements for governance, interoperability, trust and monetization